 Tangible personal property is everything other than real estate that is used in a business or rental property.

-In the context of commercial real estate, an asset’s basis is the original purchase price or cost of an investment property plus any out-of-pocket
+Tax basis, in the context of commercial real estate, is the original purchase price or cost of an investment property plus any out-of-pocket

 A congressional revenue act originally introduced in Congress as the Tax Cuts and Jobs Act (TCJA).
 Public law no. 115-97 ("the Act") amended the Internal Revenue Code of 1986 based on tax reform advocated by congressional Republicans and the Trump administration.